 - Flight taking off from London Gatwick Airport to Agadir is 5 to 9 hours long.
 They usually come with just an hour-long stopover at Casablanca Airport.

-Are there any direct flights from uk to Agadir?
+Are there any direct flights to Agadir?

 No, as of now there are no direct flights to Agadir from any airport in the United Kingdom.
 The best route to reach the city is to take a direct flight to Casablanca using Royal Air Maroc airlines and then taking a domestic flight to Agadir.